Theodore, Australian Capital Territory: History

+and technology.
+A place of this type is rare in the ACT and highly valued by the Ngunnawal people as evidence of the importance of the artefact grinding process and the surrounding area to their ancestors.
+It is a notable example of this type of site, with a large number of grooves and associated artefacts, indicating continuous and varied use of the site over time.

 Geology

 Deakin Volcanics of various kinds underlie the suburb.
 These are from the late Silurian age 414 Mya.
 Deakin Volcanics Rhyodacite and sediments are in the east.
-Deakin Volcanics red-purple and green grey rhyodacite are in the center.
+Deakin Volcanics red-purple and green grey rhyodacite are in the centre.
 Deakin Volcanics green grey and purple rhyodacite are in the west.
 Deakin Volcanics cream rhyolite is in high south east parts.
 Quaternary alluvium is in the north lower parts, washed off the surrounding slopes.